buildfirst/buildfirst/ch04/05_heroku-deployments/README.md

 ### Install the [Heroku Toolbelt](https://toolbelt.heroku.com/)

 A series of command-line programs that help you manage your applications hosted on Heroku.
-Follow the instructions to run `heroku login` on the [toolbelt site](https://toolbelt.heroku.com/).
+Installing the CLI tools should be straightforward enough.

 ### Prepare your repository